How To Build a Sauna

 Add The Sauna Rocks

 Sauna rocks will come with a sauna heater.
 Sauna rocks help the heater to provide a more balanced heat and create steam.
+They are also fun to look at and really bring the room together.
+Don't forget a buckle and ladle to pour water over the,

 Add Your Sauna Benches